-Falls from height directly translates energy into the calcaneus on impact as the heel strikes a surface crushing the calcaneus against the talus.
-The talus acting as a wedge causes depression and widening of the calcaneal body.
-Similarly, a foot depressed against an accelerator, brake or floor board translates a large amount of force through the calcaneus during high-speed automobile accidents.
+Falls from a height directly translate energy into the calcaneus on impact as the heel strikes a surface crushing the calcaneus against the talus.
+The talus acting as a wedge causes depression and the widening of the calcaneal body.
+Similarly, a foot depressed against an accelerator, brake or floorboard translates a large amount of force through the calcaneus during high-speed automobile accidents.
 Fracture patterns are similar in either mechanism.
 Gunshot wounds and other ballistic injuries cause a more diffuse nonpredictable fracture pattern but remain uncommon.
 Avulsion fractures require a large amount of twisting or shearing force due to the strength of the ligamentous and tendinous attachments to the calcaneus.
-The tibial artery and nerve run along the medial aspect of the calcaneal body and are thought to be shielded by the sustenaculum tali thus neurovascular injuries are uncommon with calcaneal fractures.
+The tibial artery and nerve run along the medial aspect of the calcaneal body and are thought to be shielded by the sustentaculum tali thus neurovascular injuries are uncommon with calcaneal fractures.

 A traumatic event will almost invariably precede the presentation of calcaneal injury.